Feyerabend/vm/README.md

 [^4]: https://en.wikipedia.org/wiki/RCA_1802.

-[^5]: Even before the Intel 4004 (around 1970/1971) Joseph Weisbecker concieved and designed the processor FRED with only discrete logic.
+[^5]: Even before the Intel 4004 (around 1970/1971) Joseph Weisbecker conceived and designed the processor FRED with only discrete logic.
 Intel is considered to be the first commercial company with a processor to the market.
 However both RCA and Intel didn't at first understand the importance of this idea what was to become the microprocessor.
-As a sidenote the 4004 was first used in Busicom calculators, but the japanese software was adapted through a mechanism close to "virtual machine".
+As a side note the 4004 was first used in Busicom calculators, but the japanese software was adapted through a mechanism close to "virtual machine".

 There is a much larger story here, much to unpack, but we limit the focus to the virtual machine __*CHIP-8*__.